jolpica/jolpica-f1/README.md

 For a full list of differences please see the [Issues](https://github.com/jolpica/jolpica-f1/issues) tab.

-- No support for XML response.
-Only JSON.
+- Jolpica does not provide API responses in XML; JSON only.
 - If multiple of the same criteria are specified, the last specified will be used (not a 400 response).
 - `/results`
   - `positionText` no longer has "N" as a possible value, "R" is used instead.
   - The `Time.time` key will always 3 digits after decimal points (using trailing zeros).
-- Standings requires a year to be specified.
+- Constructor and Driver standings require a year parameter to be specified.

 # Database Scheme